Updated: Feb 14

 These tips have been developed through my work with the financial community.
 Remember to keep in mind that approximately only 1 in 10 start-ups succeed and that investors are looking for that 1, not the other 9.

-10 Tips to Consider Before Looking for Investment
+Tips to Consider Before Looking for Investment

-You need to translate the engineer speak to market speak and then market-speak into profitability speak.
+You need to translate the engineer speak to market-speak and then market-speak into profitability speak.

-Many are confused as to why investors do not typically invest in "ideas" that are not products.
+Many entrepreneurs are confused as to why investors do not typically invest in "ideas" that are not products.
 Ask yourself if this was your money – would you?
 You need to have a product or service already created.
 If you do not have any revenue, you need to have prospects and partnerships underway or possibly have a beta program in place.
-You may be passionate about your product, but the investor has all of the risk.
+You may be passionate about your product, but the investor has all the risk.
 An investor or investment firm is a business and a way of generating a return for themselves or their firm, not to lose money on poor investments.

 Private equity is a business, and any Angel or Venture Capitalist is not investing in your business out of the kindness of their heart.
 They are looking to make a profit.
-For the investment, they also can help a business as well with contacts, marketing, distribution or other requirements – but the bottom line they are doing this to help increase their profits.
+For the investment, they can also help a business with contacts, marketing, distribution or other requirements – but the bottom line is that they are doing this to help increase their profits.